Le Vin herbé

 Commentary

-But let’s get to Le Vin Herbé!
-If I have insisted on the fact that the inner feeling is the only and ultimate proof of success and not obedience to certain technical laws, it is because there are people who will have problems to adjust to my musical language in this work; these people find it difficult to believe that there is something here other than a pure intellectual game, or voluntary submission to certain arbitrary rules.
+There are people who will have problems to adjust to my musical language in this work; these people find it difficult to believe that there is something here other than a pure intellectual game, or voluntary submission to certain arbitrary rules.
 And I would like to make it clear that if I followed the rather arbitrary rules of serial technique up to a point, I only considered them a source of enrichment and renewal, but following these rules never had value in itself for me.
 All rules are only intended to enrich a style, whether the classical rules of harmony and counterpoint or the new rules which can be followed at will or not.
 Using these rules of style is only a kind of elegance, a mental pleasure, which has neither value nor conviction.
-I will therefore not talk about the musical language used in Le Vin Herbé, nor the rules it follows.
+I will therefore not talk about the musical language used in Le Vin herbé, nor the rules it follows.
 That is material to be studied in depth for a seminar.
 But I’d like to tell you in a few words why I wrote this piece and why I wrote it in this way.

 “My Lords, the good trouvères of yesteryear, Béroul, and Thomas, and his Lordship Eilhart, and master Gottfried, have told this tale for all who love, and for no others.
 They convey their respects to you through me.
 They pay tribute to those who are melancholic and those who are happy, the dissatisfied and the willing, the joyful and those in turmoil, all lovers.
 May they find consolation here for fickleness, injustice, unrequited love, sorrow, and all the pains of love!”

-* Talk given by Frank Martin on the occasion of the second performance of the first part of Vin Herbé by the Madrigal Choir of Zurich on January 23, 1941.
+Part of a lecture given by Frank Martin on the occasion of the second performance of the first part of Le Vin herbé by the Madrigalchor of Zürich on January 23, 1941.

 As I had a choir, I decided to use it for a good deal of the recitatives and also to use it as the accompaniment for some of the big solos, in particular when Branghien expresses the inevitable power of destiny.
 The text divided itself into scenes which determined the concise musical forms that are easy to grasp.
 And that is how the first part of Le Vin Herbé took its shape and form.
 Unlike any other prose, the extraordinary sense of rhythm of Bédier’s text gave me the right proportions and psychological flow.
 I was able to use the text in its entirety without any alterations, which is unequivocal proof of its absolute perfection.